assefamaru/cellosaurus-api/README.md

 With the above steps, the API should now be fully setup on your local machine.
 You can now run the API using one of two options:

 1. Run one of the pre-built [executables](build).
 Depending on your operating system, you should pick the right binary.
-For example, if you are on a 64 bit Ubuntu OS, you can use `linux-amd64`, or use one of the `.exe` builds for windows etc.
+For example, if you are on a 64 bit Ubuntu OS, you can use `linux-amd64`, whereas for windows you can use one of the `.exe` builds etc.
 2. You can also simply run `go run main.go` in the main directory.

 ## Contributing